They only ate fish, shellfish and fruit

 Archaeological evidence suggests that the Calusa were always dependent on marine life for the bulk of their nutrition.
 Various indigenous and cultivated fruits, such as papaya completed their diets.
 When explorer, Pedro Menéndez de Avilés visited the Calusa in 1566, the Spaniards were only served fish and oysters.
 Archaeologists studied the remains of table scraps at a former Calusa village on the southwest Florida coast.
 They estimated that 93% of the calories in those villagers’ diets came from seafood.
 Although the Calusa did cultivate several tropical fruits, no maize pollen has ever been discovered at a Calusa habitation site.
 The absence of corn cultivation and consumption sounds remarkably like the Toconac’s and some Huastecs of northern Vera Cruz State.

-The physical appearance of the Calusa was a little different than the ancestors of the Creek Indians, who lived 400 miles to the north.
-The Calusa averaged about 4” taller than the Spanish and about 8” shorter than the Creeks.
+The physical appearance of the Calusa was a little different than the ancestors of the Muskogean Native American peoples of the Southeast.
+The Calusa averaged about 4” taller than the Spanish and about 8” shorter than the Creek Indians of Georgia.
 The men wore their disheveled hair down to their waist.
+One of the names the Creeks called the Calusa was “Weste” which means “people with disheveled hair.”
+It is probable that the 18th Native American tribe, known as the Westos in South Carolina received their name from this same derogatory adjective, but they were probably not the same ethnic group.
 The Calusa men only wore a leather breechcloth, while the women wore skirts woven from Spanish Moss and palmettos leaves.
 The commoners wore very few personal adornments.

 Linguistic evidence of Mesoamerican contact